lumue/docker-syslog-ng/README.md

 ## what does it do?
  * listens on default syslog-ng port (514)
  * write to path /logs which is exposed as volume /logs
- * (default behaviour)[syslog-ng.conf] can be changed by mapping a host path containing a custom syslog-ng.conf to exposed volume /conf
+ * [default behaviour](syslog-ng.conf) can be changed by mapping a host path containing a custom syslog-ng.conf to exposed volume /conf

 ## ports
 514/udp